LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

 }
 ```

-We can of course extend this last example and make it more generic by allowing to specify a body parser:
+We can of course extend this last example and make it more generic by making it possible to specify a body parser:

 ```
 class AuthenticatedRequest[A](